LangeJM/sendGrid-integration-POC/README.md

-# sendGrid - Walty App
+# sendGrid - Integration - POC

 ### React App as POC to showcase ability to integrate SendGrid service with Walty backoffice.